fluent-wallet/fluent-docs/wallet/reference/rpc-api.md

 }
 ```

-### wallet_switchEthereumChain
+### wallet_switchConfluxChain

 Creates a confirmation asking the user to switch to the chain with the specified chain ID.

 You should only call this method in response to a direct user action, such as a button click.

-MetaMask rejects the request if any of the following occurs:
+Fluent rejects the request if any of the following occurs:

 - The chain ID is malformed.
-- The chain with the specified chain ID hasn't been added to MetaMask.
+- The chain with the specified chain ID hasn't been added to Fluent.

 This method is specified by [EIP-3326](https://ethereum-magicians.org/t/eip-3326-wallet-switchethereumchain).